 The Pros and Cons of Homeschooling

-I’ve never considered homeschooling my three kids until now as the 2020 state of the world has forced me to reconsider public schooling.
+I’ve never considered homeschool my three kids until now as the 2020 state of the world has forced me to reconsider public schooling.

-Now, homeschooling is at the forefront of my mind and since I’ve been weighing the pros and cons of it in order to make an informed school choice decision, I thought I’d share the same information I’ve turned to as we make a decision for the upcoming school year, and maybe even beyond this year.
+Now, homeschool is at the forefront of my mind and since I’ve been weighing option in order to make an informed school choice decision.
+I thought I’d share the same information I’ve turned to as we make a decision for the upcoming school year, and maybe even beyond this year.

 I’ve been doing a lot of thinking.